drawwithcode/2018-group-work-group-09/README.md

 ```

 #### Planet's speed and distance from the sun
-P: We wanted that the user could make experience of the third Kepler law in a simplified way.
-Planets more distant from the sun rotate slower than the closest one.
+P: We wanted that the user could make experience of the third Kepler's law in a simplified way.
+The planets more distant from the sun rotate slower than the closest one.

 S: We mapped the distance of the mouse position from the center of the sketch (where the sun is located).
-After that we subtract this value to 0.1 that is the maximum speed without incur in strange visual effects due to the frame count speed .
-Once obtained that value it would be set as property in the relative instance.
+After that we subtract this value to 0.1, that is the maximum speed rate possible without incur in annoying visual effects due to the frame count.
+Once obtained that value it will be set as property in the relative instance.
 It increments the value of the rotation in the newPlanet.display method.

 ```js
 function mouseReleased () {